If you want to use this site please update your browser!

 Wold Newton hoard

-The Wald-Newton Hoard is a coin hoard dating back to the beginning of the fourth century AD.
-It contains 1,857 coins housed in a ceramic vessel.
+The Wald-Newton Hoard is a collection of coins dating back to the early fourth century AD, containing 1,857 coins stored in a ceramic container.
 It was acquired by the Yorkshire Museum in 2016.

-The hoard was found by metal detectorist David Blakely on September 21, 2014, in a field near Wold-Newton in the East Riding of Yorkshire.
+This hoard was discovered by metal detectorist David Blakely on September 21, 2014, in a field near Wold-Newton in the East Riding of Yorkshire.

-The hoard contains 1,857 copper alloy coins, all of which are nummies except for one rayon.
-All of the nummies are dated from A.D.
-294-307, and the radiates from A.D.
-268-270.
-The coins were found in a grayware jug dating to the 4th century.
-The coins and their container were found along with a fragmentary dish and other pottery fragments, one of which may have been used as a lid for a ceramic jug.
+Within the hoard, there are 1,857 copper alloy coins, consisting mainly of nummies, except for one rayon.
+The nummies date from AD 294-307, while the radiates range from AD 268-270.
+These coins were found in a grayware jug from the 4th century.
+Alongside the coins and their container, fragments of a dish and other pottery pieces were found, with one potentially serving as a lid for a ceramic jug.

-The Wold-Newton Hoard is the largest Roman hoard of its type ever discovered in the north of England.
+The Wold-Newton Hoard stands out as the largest Roman hoard of its kind ever discovered in the northern region of England.

-After the hoard was declared a treasure trove, its value was just over £44,200.
-To raise the money, the Yorkshire Museum ran a fundraising campaign (launched July 25, 2016) that included donations from hundreds of people from around the world, £10,000 from the Arts Council/Victory and Albert Museum's Hoard Grant Fund and a donation of £9,981 from the American Friends of the Arts Foundation.
-The treasure was on public display on June 1, 2017, at the Yorkshire Museum as part of the York Roman Festival.
+After being officially declared a treasure trove, the hoard was valued at just over £44,200.
+To raise the necessary funds, the Yorkshire Museum initiated a fundraising campaign in July 25, 2016.
+This campaign garnered contributions from individuals worldwide, as well as £10,000 from the Arts Council/Victory and Albert Museum's Hoard Grant Fund, and a donation of £9,981 from the American Friends of the Arts Foundation.
+The treasure was publicly exhibited on June 1, 2017, at the Yorkshire Museum as part of the York Roman Festival.

 UP